sleemanj/MCP41_Simple/README.md

 ## Troubleshooting

+The CS pin can not simply be connected to ground like some other SPI devices, it is critical that the library has control over it.

-There really isn't anything to troubleshoot except your wiring, so, check your wiring.
+There really isn't anything else to troubleshoot except your wiring, so, check your wiring.

 ## Full Class Reference